adamHamland/ssti_simulator/README.md

 # Getting Started

 The following isntructions are for setting up on a Debain/Ubuntu based Linux machine.
-For additional setup help, see the Flask documetnion. https://flask.palletsprojects.com/en/2.0.x/
+For additional setup help, see the Flask documentation https://flask.palletsprojects.com/en/2.0.x/

 First install python3 and pip3 (Python's module manager) if you do not have them on your machine:
 `sudo apt install python3`